OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 On the [website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) of Kenneth R. French you get further information on the industry portfolio composition.

 ### Time frames
-The analysis is done for two different time horizons, specifically for the 3 years of covid, namely 2020, 2021, 2022 and the 3 years before covid, 2017, 2018 and 2019.
+The analysis is done for two different time horizons, specifically for the 3 years of COVID-19, namely 2020, 2021, 2022 and the 3 years before COVID-19, 2017, 2018 and 2019.
 Consequently for both time frames we have a set of 36 monthly observations.

 ### Data visualisation